beqabeqa473/Asra/src/doc/manual.md

 While knowing how to script is one thing, knowing which events to intercept (or indeed, if any are available to intercept) is another matter entirely.
 Fortunately, Spiel offers several convenience features to make scripting easier.
 To enable these, navigate to Spiel's preferences, select _Scripting and debugging_, then enable _Display most recent accessibility events_.

 When this is done, a tab labeled _Events_ starts populating with the 50 most recently-generated accessibility events.
-This makes it fairly easy to determine whethera given action is generating an event and, if so, whether that event includes properties that might be used to script it.
+This makes it fairly easy to determine whether a given action is raising an event and, if so, whether that event includes properties that might be used to script it.

 Events are also sent to the device log.
 By using the Android SDK and running the following command: